jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/adding-a-text-column-width-image.md

 # Adding a text column-width image

+A text column-width image is as wide the text column in which it resides.
+Text column-width images can be either landscape or portrait-oriented images.

 1. In your Post, select the Text tab to add work in the Text editor.
 2. In the Text editor, position the cursor where you would like the image to appear.
 3. Click the Add Component button.
 The Aesop Story Engine component interface will appear.